victorfiz/victorfiz.github.io/_posts/2024-12-15-blessings-of-dimensionality.md

 - **Between‐generator distance**: For a point from $\mathcal{G}_A$ and one from $\mathcal{G}_B$, the difference $\mathbf{x}_A - \mathbf{x}_B$ includes the shift $\boldsymbol{\mu}_A - \boldsymbol{\mu}_B$.
 Even a modest shift $\|\boldsymbol{\mu}_A - \boldsymbol{\mu}_B\|$ becomes amplified in high dimensions, making inter‐generator distances typically *larger* than intra‐generator distances.

 Consequently, in large $n$, data from each generator will concentrate into distinct *shells* or *manifolds* with negligible overlap.
-Sibling generators (e.g. two cat breeds) form shells far apart from one another, yet each remains close within its own breed’s shell.
+Sibling generators (e.g. two cat breeds) form shells far apart from one another, yet each remains close within its own breed's shell.
 Child shells nest inside or near the parent shell (all domestic cats remain within the broader feline shell), but are still distinct from other child shells at the same level.
 This "push" into separate shells is not something we exploit in low dimensions—but it emerges naturally in high dimensions, giving us surprisingly clear separations between different concepts.
 In deep learning, one can *think of hidden‐layer representations as "discovering" or approximating these shells*.

 -----